Daphnée Blouin

-Daphnée Blouin (born April 18, 1998) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.
+Daphnée Blouin (born April 18, 1998) is a Canadian soccer player.

 University career

 Blouin attended Cégep Garneau, where she won three RSEQ provincial college titles and three CCAA National Championship titles.

 In 2018, Blouin began attending the Université Laval, where she played for the women's soccer team.
 At the end of the 2018 season, she was named to the RSEQ All-Rookie Team.
 On September 18, 2021, she scored a brace in a 2-1 voctory over the Concordia Stingers.
 In 2021 and 2022, she was named an RSEQ Second Team All-Star.
 In 2023, she scored seven goals in nine games and was she was named the RSEQ Player of the Year, an RSEQ First Team All-Star and a U Sports First Team All-Star.
 Over her time at Laval, she won two RSEQ university Championship titles.

 Club career

 In 2021, Blouin played with Royal Sélect Beauport in the Première ligue de soccer du Québec féminine.
 In 2022, she joined FC Laval.

 In February 2024, Blouin signed with Fatih Vatan S.K. of the Turkish Women's Football Super League.

 In the summer of 2024, she returned to her former club Royal Sélect Beauport.

 In January 2025, she signed with Halifax Tides FC of the Northern Super League.
 She had originally trialed with Montreal Roses FC in late 2024, before signing with Halifax.